dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 ## On Windows

-- You should use `Developer Command Prompt for VS 2019`
+- You should use `x64 Native Tools Command Prompt for VS 2019`

 If you have both stable and preview VS versions installed, open corresponding command prompt where you have C++ tools installed.

+# Install .NET Core 3.1 SDK

+Download .NET Core 3.1 SDK from [https://www.microsoft.com/net/download/core](https://www.microsoft.com/net/download/core)

+You should now be able to use the `dotnet` commands of the CLI tools.

 # Compiling source to native code using the ILCompiler you built #